 India's HPCL to operate expanded Mumbai refinery at full rate by mid-Oct

-NEW DELHI, Aug 4 (Reuters) - India's Hindustan Petroleum Corp (HPCL.NS) will operate its Mumbai refinery at an expanded capacity of 190,000 barrels per day (bpd) by mid-October, its chairman M. K. Surana said on Wednesday, a slight delay from the previous estimate.
+NEW DELHI (Reuters) - India’s Hindustan Petroleum Corp will operate its Mumbai refinery at an expanded capacity of 190,000 barrels per day (bpd) by mid-October, its chairman M. K. Surana said on Wednesday, a slight delay from the previous estimate.

 HPCL shut the 150,000 bpd Mumbai refinery from April 1 for maintenance and capacity expansion.